electricitymaps/bloom-contrib/README.md

   activityType: ACTIVITY_TYPE_MEAL,
-  lineItems, // (required if the activity contains ingredients) an array with an object [{ identifier: xx, value: 2.1, unit: 'kg'}] where `identifier` is a key from footprints.yml and `unit` a valid unit from definitions.js mealType, // (required if the activity is a meal type) a string with the value being one of the meal type options in definitions.js
+  lineItems, // (required if the activity contains ingredients) an array with an object [{ identifier: xx, value: 2.1, unit: 'kg'}] where `identifier` is a key from footprints.yml and `unit` a valid unit from definitions.js mealType, // (required if the activity is a meal type) a string with the value being one of the meal type options in definitions.js numberOfMeals, // the amount of meals that this activity covers }
-}
 ```